 In addition to hiring people, you also need to optimize your sales strategy, invest in training for your sales team, hire effective management, and automate some parts of the sales process.

 Providing an outstanding customer service experience is important for every business, but especially for SaaS companies whose products are not always simple to use.
 If you’re in the SaaS industry, you probably get a huge number of questions about how to use your product.
-To provide customers with a self-serve support option and reduce the number of support tickets, you need to create a comprehensive knowledge base where they will be able to find the necessary answers on their own time.
+To provide customers with a self-serve support option and reduce the number of support tickets, you need to create a knowledge base where they will be able to find the necessary answers on their own time.